 Adding a central vac to your home isn't a do-it-yourself project, so you'll want an experienced professional to help.
 Before you hire a contractor to install your central vacuum:

 - Ask for a free quote.
 This should include a breakdown of everything the quote includes, such as the price of the central vacuum, installation, additional electrical work, and potential add-ons.

 - Discuss what setup is right for you.
 They'll be able to help you figure out everything from how many vacuum inlets you need to what system to select — be it a hide-a-hose or some other popular system on the market.

 - Read reviews.
 This isn't a project you'd want to re-do, so make sure to read reviews from others who have hired the contractors you're considering.

-If you're ready to kick off installation of your vacuum, find an experienced contractor near you on Thumbtack.
+If you're ready to kick off the installation of your vacuum, find an experienced installation service near you on Thumbtack.